Dan Walker (politician): Post-governorship

 The U.S. Attorney General ruled that "borrowing from a borrower", which was Walker's main offense, was a violation of the regulations but not a violation of law.
 In 1987, news media reported Walker received over a million dollars in fraudulent loans for his business and repairs on his yacht Governor's Lady.
-As part of a plea agreement no charges were laid against Walker for any other loans, and no other loans by First American were described as fraudulent.
-Walker served eighteen months of his seven-year sentence and was released in 1989 after his attorneys cited his failing health.
+As part of a plea agreement, no charges were laid against Walker for any other loans, and no other loans by First American were described as fraudulent.

+Walker served eighteen months of his seven-year sentence.
+He was released in 1989 after his attorneys cited his failing health.
 Judge Williams ordered him released from prison based on "time served" and placed on probation until the two loans in question were repaid.
 This order eliminated the two other charges.

 During the mid-1980s Savings and loan crisis, First American was declared insolvent and taken over by the Federal Savings and Loan Insurance Corporation (FSLIC).
 It continued in business as before, run by individuals brought in by FSLIC.
 There were no bondholders of First American and Walker and his wife were the only stockholders.
 When the two loans described above were repaid, Walker was released from probation and the case against him was closed.
 There was no cost to taxpayers for his specific loans, but in 1989, First American and another Chicago area S&L were bailed out by tax payers for just under $80 million.
 First American had $22.2 million in negative equity at that point.

 Walker became the second of four Governors of Illinois in the 20th and 21st centuries to be convicted on federal criminal charges.
 The others were Otto Kerner Jr., George Ryan, and Rod Blagojevich.
-However, unlike Kerner, Ryan, and Blagojevich, Walker's crimes were not related to his term as governor.
+Unlike Kerner, Ryan, and Blagojevich, Walker's crimes were not related to his term as governor.

 Later life and death

-After his release from prison in 1989, Walker moved to San Diego.
+After his release from prison in 1989, Walker returned to San Diego, where he spent most of his childhood.
 He found work as a paralegal.
 Walker also began writing.
-In 2003, it was reported that he was writing for six hours a day and had several writing projects in the works, including a cookbook for couples.
+In 2003, he was writing for six hours a day and had several writing projects in the works, including a cookbook for couples.
 By 2007, he had written several books, and published at least three.

 In January 2001, Walker requested a pardon from outgoing President Bill Clinton, but his request was not granted.
 In 2007, he published The Maverick and the Machine, in which he discussed his political career, his experiences in prison, and his business and law troubles.
 Of the latter, he wrote "I knew this was against regulations, but, like most businessmen, I saw a huge difference between a law and a regulation."
 After his plea deal was reached in 1987, Walker stated, "I have broken the law and pleaded guilty, I have deep regrets and no excuses."
 Walker died on April 29, 2015, at a veterans hospital in Chula Vista, California, from heart failure, aged 92.